eclipse/vorto/docs/gettingstarted.md

 Tutorials that show you what you can do with Vorto Information Models to prototype an IoT Solution based on an IoT Platform:

-- [Generate a SpringBoot Web Application](tutorials/create_webapp_dashboard.md) that reads device data from Bosch IoT Things and visualizes it in pre-defined Vorto UI Widgets.
+- [Generate a Node Dashboard](tutorials/create_webapp_dashboard.md) that reads device data from Bosch IoT Things and visualizes it in pre-defined Vorto UI Widgets.

 ## Misc